-Health benefits of protein
+Benefits of protein

 How does protein work in the body?

-Protein also helps the body create hormones and enzymes and metabolize vitamins.
+It also helps the body create hormones and enzymes and metabolize vitamins.
 It is an essential part of a well-balanced and nutrient-dense diet that encourages good health.

-For instance, the diet might recommend replacing one to two meals with a protein shake, then eating one to two different meals that are also healthful, and one to two snacks.
+For instance, the diet might recommend replacing one or two meals with a protein shake, then eating one or two different meals that also provide nutritional benefits, as well as snacks.

-Protein consists of amino acids, and the best proteins are "complete," which means they contain all nine essential amino acids.
+Protein consists of amino acids, and the best proteins are "complete."
+This means that they contain all nine essential amino acids.

 - whey protein